Excluding Dynamic Filenames (The7 theme)

 In this article

-This means: If you try excluding said file as
+This means: If you try excluding said file name as is, the exclusion will lose its effect when the filename changes its variable numeric part, for example:

 How can we successfully continue to exclude the CSS file even when its filename changes?
 We will use a Regular Expression (RegEx) to do this.
-You can read more about the basic concept in this article’s section on how to exclude a group of pages from being cached:
+You can read more about the basic concept in the section on how to exclude groups of pages from caching in this article:

 The same principle can be used to exclude dynamic filenames.